vabarbosa/vb_QiskitHackathonProject/README.md

     k_regs = QuantumRegister(n, name = "k_reg")
 ```

-Given two strings, a text string T which we are searching through, and a pattern string P
+Given two strings, a text string $T$ which we are searching through, and a pattern string $P$

 ## Shifting the register
-Shifting the registers is done to move the size M "window" that we
+Shifting the registers is done to move the size $M$ "window" that we
 look at in our string.
 This is done to tie our index bits to an actual
 bitsequence in string.
 While doing this is relavitvely simple in
 classical mechanics, doing so in quantum mechanics requires us to
 implement a left shift using swap gates.

 In order to minimize the number of gates, the paper details the
-following algorithm to implement a left shift in O(log(n)):
+following algorithm to implement a left shift in $O(\log n)$:

 1. Choose half the qubits, swap them to their desired location
 2. Recurse on the other half